microprediction/rediz/README.md

 Rediz is a Python package that provides for a shared, specialized use of Redis in the context of open, collective live data prediction.

-At www.3za.org it is used to create a public read, write permission-based shared remote database that anyone can publish data streams to for a fairly nominal cost (0.0001 USD per update).
-An update overwrites a value keyed by a name (a name being almost synonymous with with a URL).
+At www.3za.org Rediz is used to create a public read, write permission-based shared remote database that anyone can publish data streams to for a fairly nominal cost (0.0001 USD per update).
+An update overwrites a value in this database keyed by a name (a name being almost synonymous with with a URL) and permissioned by a write_key which the owner establishes.
 Every such update triggers the clearing of a so-called "nano-market": an extremely lightweight reward mechanism which distributes this tiny amount of money to owners of other data streams according to how accurately delayed versions of their data forecast the newly arriving data point.

 ### Publishing live data